Who we are

 Ngāi Tahu (Ngāti Kurī of Kaikōura), Waikato-Tainui (Ngāti Hauā/Ngāti Māhanga)

-Kauahi is Chief Operations Officer of Whale Watch Kaikōura Ltd has 31-years’ experience across a range of roles focused on business, customer experience, tourism & travel, operations, governance, Māori and maritime.
+Kauahi is Chief Operating Officer of Whale Watch Kaikōura Ltd and has 30+ years’ experience in roles focused on business, customer experience, tourism, operations, governance, Māori and maritime.

 Colleen Neville